luping-liu/PNDM/readme.md

 - train_path: choose the path to save training status

 ### Checkpoints & statistics
-All checkpoints of models and precalculated statistics for FID are provided in this [aliyundrive](https://www.aliyundrive.com/s/EqfDAXK9Qgh).
+All checkpoints of models and precalculated statistics for FID are provided in this [Google Drive](https://drive.google.com/drive/folders/1leEpziaPdYlshzB4QALY5pL7Snw8XM28?usp=share_link).

 ## References